ntt-comware-tsd-so-dev/my_application/README.md

 Requires gradle version 2.1.+
 git clone https://github.com/AylaNetworks/Agile_Link_Android.git
 cd Agile_Link_Android/gradle_scripts
-Set environment variable AYLA_BUILD_BRANCH (defaults to master) to the branch to be built
+Set environment variables - AYLA_BUILD_BRANCH to the AMAP branch to be built, AYLA_LIB_BRANCH to the Ayla library branch, and AYLA_ZLIB_BRANCH to the Ayla Zigbee library branch to be built.
+These environment variables default to master.
 gradle -q execTasks
 Open Android Studio -> Import Project -> Select build.gradle file in project folder(Agile_Link_Android)
 To build the project in Android Studio, click 'Build' and select 'Make Project'